Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Quantum transport in DQD with spin-orbit interaction

-In the $\delta-E_z$ representation of \cref{fig:current_magnetic_field}(a), these correspond \textit{mostly} to diagonal lines.
+In the $\delta-E_z$ representation of \cref{fig:current_magnetic_field}(a), these correspond to diagonal lines.
 Note that transport at these resonances is not blocked when a particle tunnels from the source into the left dot with a direction that is not energy-aligned with any state on the right dot (such as $\ket{L\downarrow}$ in process 2 of \cref{fig:current_magnetic_field}).
-Due to the finite spin-flip tunneling amplitude, the spin states always have a small component of the opposite spin.
-Another way to see this is that the spin rotates as a result of virtual tunneling to the dot via the aforementioned TME until it aligns with the resonance.
+This is because the spin states always have a small component of the opposite spin due to the finite spin-flip tunneling amplitude.
+Alternatively, we can view the spin rotation as a result of virtual tunneling to the dot via the TME, which causes the spin to align with the resonance.

-However, there are several points where this simple picture breaks down.
-In the vicinity of a PAT process with $n$ photons the states in the two dots are strongly hybridized with energies
+While the basic picture described earlier provides a useful starting point, there are several deviations from it that must be taken into account.
+One of these occurs in the vicinity of a PAT process involving $n$ photons.
+In this regime, the states in the two dots become strongly hybridized with energies

-for the two molecular states, where $J_n(z)$ is the $n$th-order Bessel function.
-There, the diagonal lines are no longer straight but curve at $E_z\approx\pm\tau$, corresponding to the resonance conditions with the energies given by \cref{eq:hybrid-energies}.
-This is clearly seen in \cref{fig:current_magnetic_field}(a) in the PAT resonances near $E_z=0$.
-The overall shape of these resonances closely follows hyperbolas in the $\delta-E_z$ representation shown there.
+where $J_n(z)$ is the $n$th-order Bessel function.
+As a result, the diagonal lines are no longer straight but curve near $E_z\approx\pm\tau$ due to the resonance conditions with these energies.
+This effect is clearly visible in \cref{fig:current_magnetic_field}(a) for the PAT resonances near $E_z=0$, with the overall shape of these resonances closely following hyperbolas in the $\delta-E_z$ representation.

-Another departure from this simple picture occurs near $E_z=\pm\omega$, where the OME field induces resonant transitions between the two spin states.
-There, the spin-flip resonances do not cross the spin-conserving PAT resonances at $\delta=\pm\omega$.
-Instead, the spin-flip resonant lines are \textit{repelled} so that a current-free gap opens between the main resonances (1) and the spin-flip resonances (2).
-Moreover, we see another effect on the current at the main resonances at $\delta=0$.
-There, the spin-flip resonances cross the main resonances at $E_z=\pm(\tau+\beta_{\mathrm{SO}})$ instead of simply crossing at $E_z=\pm \tau$, as discussed above.
-The spin-flip resonances are then still hyperbolas but vertically displaced from where they would be for $\beta_{\mathrm{SO}}=0$.
-Finally, when photo-assisted spin-flip resonances with zero or one photon meet, they do not get distorted (such as at $\delta=\pm \omega/2$, $E_z=\pm \omega/2$ in \cref{fig:current_magnetic_field}(a)) as they correspond to processes that transmit different spin polarizations.
+Another deviation from the simple picture occurs near $E_z=\pm\omega$, where the OME field induces resonant transitions between the two spin states.
+In this regime, the spin-flip resonances do not intersect the spin-conserving PAT resonances at $\delta=\pm\omega$ but are instead repelled, creating a current-free gap between the main resonances (process 1) and the spin-flip resonances (process 2).
+Additionally, at the main resonances where $\delta=0$, the spin-flip resonances cross at $E_z=\pm(\tau+\beta_{\mathrm{SO}})$ instead of simply crossing at $E_z=\pm \tau$, as discussed earlier.
+The spin-flip resonances remain hyperbolic but are vertically displaced from where they would be for $\beta_{\mathrm{SO}}=0$.